 There is a very active Google + community Peeragogy in Action that supports this concept and in their FAQ they say that Peeragogy refers to any sort of self-organized peer learning.

-Related to, underlaying and overlapping all the ogogies you’ll find:
+Related to, underlying, and overlapping all the ogogies you’ll find:

 - Networked Learning (Illich’s learning webs, and more recently MOOCs)